310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 “They’ll continue to enjoy their days on the tropical island, and then pop up on a whim to emotionally heal us whenever we’re sad or exhausted.”

-“Those were always the sort of warm memories — the warm light that ‘Tropical Island Troppeys’ had given our hearts.”
+“Those were always the sort of warm memories — the warm light that ‘Tropical Troppeys’ had given our hearts.”

 “That’s why we Ryuseitai asked them to perform with us, so that we can repay their kindness.”